OpenSourcePolitics/osp-documentation/README.md

 osp-documentation is a meta documentation around OpenSourcePolitics:
 [osp-documentation](https://osp-documentation.herokuapp.com/)

+You must be a member of the github documentation team to access this website.

 ## How to contribute
 You can contribute by creating files directly on github, this is currently the easiest method since it doesn't require configuration / dependencies installation.